alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

 [GAMS]: http://www.gams.com/
 [GAMS code]: https://github.com/alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/blob/master/1.SystemModel/SWAMPS_model_GAMS_code_v1.2.gms

+## Future work:
+Future work should identify dynamic vegetation responses to water levels through time, extend the wetland performance metric to consider additional abiotic and biotic factors that affect bird habitat, and consider alternative ways to mathematically aggregate habitat suitability indices.

+## Publication and Presentations:

+Paper in revision to resubmit to Water Resources Research Journal.
+A preliminary description of the model can be founded in previous [presentation], [poster] and in the [third Chapter of my Thesis]

+[third Chapter of my Thesis]: http://digitalcommons.usu.edu/etd/4375/
+[presentation]:
+[poster]:

 ## Licensing:
 Materials in this GitHub repository are disturbed under a [BSD 3-Clause license].
 For alternative licensing arrangements, contact Omar Alminagorta and David E. Rosenberg directly.